People suffering from anxiety can be overwhelmed by its presence in their lives.

 Grounding yourself in the present moment

-Although these exercises can be efficient on short term, they don’t guarantee healing on long term.
+Although these exercises can be efficient in the short term, they don’t guarantee healing in the long term.

 Some exercises for anxiety may be effective for you, other exercises may not be.
 Some people effectively manage their anxiety at home.
 Other people need specialized support and psychotherapy to manage their anxiety.
 But it is important to know that psychotherapy is needed for the effective treatment of long-term anxiety.

 Integrative psychotherapy is effective in treating the causes of anxiety.
 When needed, psychotherapy can be combined with drug treatment.
 This approach depends on the agreement between the client and therapist, and it seems to bring the best results in the least amount of time.